romcal/romcal/docs/localization.md

 # Localization

-## Localizing celebration names
+## Localizing liturgical day names

-Celebration names in romcal can be localized to any language that is already supported by [DayJS i18n](https://day.js.org/docs/en/i18n/i18n).
+Liturgical day names in romcal can be localized to any language that is already supported by [DayJS i18n](https://day.js.org/docs/en/i18n/i18n).

 Locales are stored as `.ts` files in the `src/locales` directory.